SaketC86/Portfolio/README.md

 ## New CSS concepts I learned while doing this project
 @keyframes, animation, transform, transition attributes, which I used to create animations like the rotating box I put at the top.

-I also some more small animations like hover and focus for the buttons.
+I also some more small animations like hover and focus when you hover the skills and for the buttons.

+Also I added blinking borders for the projects section.

 If you want to see more info of the animations I used, I learned  from a 9 minute video by Coding2GO on Youtube.
 This is the link: